Judge denies Mark Meadows’ request to move his Georgia election subversion case to federal court - WWAYTV3

 Meadows served as Trump’s fourth and final chief of staff after being tapped in March 2020 to replace Mick Mulvaney.
 Before being elevated to the position of the president’s top aide, Meadows was a congressman representing North Carolina.

 First elected in the post-Tea Party wave of 2012, Meadows quickly established himself as a leader of a new generation of conservative Republicans on Capitol Hill.
-He served as chairman of the unyielding Freedom Caucus, and his antics in the House helped spur Speaker John Boehner’s sudden retirement.
+He served as chairman of the right-wing Freedom Caucus, and his actions in the House helped spur Speaker John Boehner’s sudden retirement.

 As Trump ascended in 2016, Meadows switched from his earlier backing of Texas Sen. Ted Cruz and became a Trump supporter.